Workshops

 Classes the Way I used to Teach Them?

 Feel free to email with inquiries about color woodblock printmaking workshops further in the future.
-I hope to be back offering my habitual 3-day color woodblock printmaking workshops in 2026.
-Meanwhile for 2025?
-Know the above offering will include an offering of the hanga color woodblock printmaking basics.
+For 2025?
+Know the above offering includes a full offering of the hanga color woodblock printmaking basics.

 * * * * * * *